 In my possession I have Buff Orpingtons, Rhode Island Reds and Australorp chicks.
 All of them are less than a week old.
 When I get some Barred Rocks on Thursday I plan on weighing them also.

 Yesterday I weighed a random selection of the chicks and recorded the weight in ounces.
 Ounces did not seem to be accurate enough, so I switched to grams.

 The plan is to weigh a random selection of chicks everyday, record their weight, then figure out an average.
-The goal is to enter the information into a spread sheet and chart the growth of each breed.
-This will give survivalist an idea about which breeds grow the fastest.

 Out of my 6 australorps and 6 buffs I weighed 4 of each breed.